-During the year ended December 31, 2015, the Corporation received invoices for legal fees and disbursements totaling \$128,610 (2014 - \$135,343), from law firms of which a director of the Corporation is and/or was a partner.
-As at December 31, 2015, the Corporation has a payable position of \$52,115 (December 31, 2014 - \$112,075) which will be settled between the related parties in the normal course of business.
+During the year ended December 31, 2016, the Company received legal fees and disbursement invoices totaling \$12,306 (2015 - \$128,610), from law firms, which a director of Posera is and/or was a partner.
+As at December 31, 2016, the Company has a payable position of \$613 (December 31, 2015 - \$52,115) which will be settled between the related parties in the normal course of business.

-This director is partner at a law firm the Corporation utilizes and previously, this director was a partner of another law firm that the Corporation utilizes.
-As the director no longer has an equity interest in the previous law firm, the Corporation has not included the payables to the former law firm as a related party transaction at December 31, 2015, but the Corporation has included expenditures incurred for the period that the director was a partner at each respective firm.
+This director is a partner at a law firm Posera utilizes and previously, this director was a partner of another law firm that Posera also utilizes.
+As the director no longer has an equity interest in the previous law firm, Posera has not included the payables to the former law firm as at December 31, 2016 or December 31, 2015, but Posera has included expenditures incurred for the period that the director was a partner at each respective firm.

-Compensation of Key Management
+Compensation of key management

-Compensation awarded to key management includes the Corporation's directors, and members of the Executive team, which include the Chief Executive Officer, President, Chief Financial Officer, Chief Operating Officer and Senior Vice-President of Corporate Development, is as follows:
+Compensation awarded to key management includes the Company's directors, and members of the Executive team, which include the Chief Executive Officer, President, Chief Financial Officer, Chief Operating Officer and Senior Vice-President of Corporate Development, is as follows: